-Slip and Fall Lawyer Committed to Serving Boston Residents
+Premises Liability Lawyer Committed to Serving Boston Residents

 If a person or a company has property or rents property, Massachusetts law imposes an obligation on them to maintain it in a reasonably safe condition.
 When a property owner fails to ensure that the property is safe for certain classes of people, such as guests or business customers, and harm results, the injured person can hold the property owner or possessor liable for failing to meet this obligation with the help of an MA premises liability lawyer.

 Understanding the Process of Bringing a Premises Liability Claim

 First, you must show that the owner of the property or the party that had primary control and custody of the property owed you a duty of care and that they breached that duty of care.
 The level of care that a landowner owes to an individual depends on the reason why the individual is on the property.
 Landowners owe the highest level of care to people who are invited to a property for a business reason, such as shoppers at the supermarket.

 For social guests, such as family and friends, a landowner has a duty to ensure that any known dangerous conditions are addressed through repairs or adequate warnings.
 These include any dangerous conditions that the landowner should have discovered through a reasonable search.
 Whether you are classified as an invitee or a licensee can have significant implications for your case.
 Having a premises liability attorney in the Boston area on your side can help ensure that you articulate your arguments properly.

 After you prove that the defendant failed to use due care, you must show that this was the direct cause of your injuries and that the injuries that you sustained were foreseeable.
 If the defendant can show that some other factor was to blame, such as the plaintiff’s own negligent conduct in failing to notice a hazard, they may be barred from recovering compensation.

 If you are successful in establishing this causal link, the final step will be to offer evidence showing the damages that you suffered as a result of the accident.
 These include past and future medical bills, as well as any lost earnings and diminished earning capacity.
 If your injuries are permanent and result in a lifetime of pain and disabilities, you likely can also receive compensation for your ongoing medical care needs and your reduced quality of life.
 In some cases, expert witnesses can help explain the expenses that you will likely incur in the future as a result of the accident to ensure that you receive the full amount of damages that you deserve.

-Contact a Knowledgeable Premises Liability Lawyer in Boston
+Contact a Knowledgeable Premises Liability Lawyer

-If you were injured as a result of another party’s careless maintenance of their property, our attentive team of legal professionals is ready to help.
+If you were injured as a result of another party’s careless maintenance of their property, our Massachusetts premises liability lawyers are ready to help.
 The legal process can be daunting, especially if you are also trying to cope with painful injuries and the associated costs.